4.75 from 8 votes

 • Use a Poblano pepper for a bigger heat kick.

-• Can use black beans in place of pinto beans.
+• Can use black beans or kidney beans in place of pinto beans.

 • Use cheddar in place of Pepperjack.